Meptt/Meptt/README.md

 - 👋 Hi, I’m @Meptt
 - 👀 I’m interested in Programming and Cyber Security
-- 🌱 I’m currently learning Cyber Security and improving Python and GO skills
+- 🌱 I’m currently improving myself
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me: Dunno :)
 <!---